This is a story about anonymity … which makes it a little difficult to tell. You’ll see.

 There was a couple, (we cannot tell you their names) who lived in a large city (we cannot tell you which one) and cared deeply about a ministry that houses people who have serious unmet physical and spiritual needs.

-The ministry was making a big impact in their city, and God gave them a vision that their program could reach a more diverse group, enabling them to help even more people.
+The ministry was doing great things in their city, and God gave them a vision that their program could reach a more diverse group, enabling them to help even more people.
 Their fundraising goal was way out of their reach, but they set it anyway.
 For months, they sought to meet their goal and expand their reach, but it really looked like they might not make it.

 “Have faith,” one of the ministry’s leaders said, asking the group to hang on and not give up.
 The words of the encouragement may not sound very powerful, but they were rooted in a belief that the God who had begun a good work in their city, through their ministry, was faithful to complete it.